The Pauline Epistles are indispensable resources for any Christian seeking God in the modern world. Here’s what you need to know about them.

-The casual Bible reader might be surprised to discover that the person who wrote more books of the Bible than any other was not Moses, Solomon or any of the original apostles.
-It was the apostle Paul.
-He is credited with writing at least 13 books in the New Testament; 14, if the book of Hebrews is included.
+Paul wrote more books of the Bible than any other author—including Moses, Solomon and any of the original apostles.
+He is credited with writing at least 13 books in the New Testament (14, if we include the book of Hebrews).
 His writings have been scrutinized by more scholars and students of the Scriptures than perhaps any other Bible author.

 Epistle is simply a word that means a “written message” or a “letter.”
-Some of the epistles were written from jail cells; some are addressed to individuals; and some are addressed to congregations.
+Some of Paul’s epistles were written from jail cells (commonly referred to as Paul’s Prison Epistles); some are addressed to individuals; and some are addressed to congregations.
 Paul’s letters were mostly dictated to an amanuensis (secretary), except for the letter to the Galatians, at least part of which Paul says he wrote with his own hand (Galatians 6:11).

 Paul wrote these letters over approximately a 15- to 20-year period between about A.D.
 48 and 67.
 The estimates of the dates these letters were written will vary slightly from authority to authority, but they were within this general time frame.

 The Pauline Epistles: a snapshot of early Church history